Book Recommendations

 Science in the Twentieth Century: A Social-Intellectual Survey by Steven Goldman (2004)

 Non-fiction.
-Categories: history history-of-science audio-only
+Categories: history history-science audio-only

 Recommendation: Recommended, if you are interested in the history of science, but think of it more as “Science 1900-1950”.